Skilled Legal Counsel In Matters That Affect Children

 - Transgender children

-We handle a range of legal cases involving children, and our women-led firm is equipped with decades of professional experience and winning results you can count on.
+She handles a range of legal cases involving children and has decades of professional experience and winning results you can count on.

 Emergency child custody orders are complex, as they do provide substantial and immediate custody rights, but they do not last forever.
-Emergency orders last until the next hearing for a final order, which may or may have the same terms.
-An experienced attorney can better help you navigate this process, as well as any other child-related legal matters.
+Emergency orders last until the next hearing for a final order, which may or may not have the same terms.
+An experienced attorney can better help you navigate this process as well as any other child-related legal matters.

-Custody and Child Cases We Handle
+Custody And Child Cases We Handle